-Using the emergency fleet access codes only privy to Starfleet captains, Zack spent the next few days commanding the ship (as its captain had been on Mars when the attacked had occurred) and helping out with relief efforts.
+Using the emergency fleet access codes only privy to Starfleet captains, Zack spent the next few days commanding the ship (as its captain had been on Mars when the attack had occurred) and helping out with relief efforts.
 The small crew he had on board were able to rescue twenty thousand people.
-Through the use of the ship, its shuttlecraft and runabout payload they were able to free those who were trapped in burning or fallen down buildings in Ares city.
+Through the use of the ship, its shuttlecraft and its runabout payload they were able to free those who were trapped in burning or fallen-down buildings in Ares city.
 As more and more Starfleet ships arrived to assist, Zack handed over command to more experienced hands (his mother had taken command of the fleet)

 After days of non-stop work, the relief task force could no longer find anyone else on the surface of Mars.
 From their bridges, they watched as the Martian skyline continued to burn.

 Not expecting to find himself back in command of another utility ship so soon, Starfleet asked him if he would remain on the Westminster.
 He had no alternative as the Oberon was towed to Earth Station McKinley for repairs.
-None of his crew had survived the attack, instead he found himself with his brother and a small rag-tag of a crew that had been pushed together in last minute effort.
+None of his crew had survived the attack, instead, he found himself with his brother and a small rag-tag of a crew that had been pushed together in a last-minute effort.
 Deciding to stay, Zack made the Westminster his and enjoyed working with his brother for the next eight years.
 Their primary mission had been to work in and around Federation territory dealing with a vast number of missions that were suited for their ship.

-In 2393, he made the request to Starfleet to leave Westminster and to take command of the USS Vesta (NCC-82617).
+In 2393, he made the request to Starfleet to leave Westminster and take command of the USS Vesta (NCC-82617).
 His application was granted and he left the Westminster under the command of its new captain…his brother.

 The Vesta was one of the most advanced ships at the time, the prototype of its own namesake, Zack would be one of the first captains to play with some of Starfleet’s most advanced technologies as the ship was sent on a deep space mission after a successful shakedown year.
 Exploring areas of the Beta Quadrant, close to Federation space, wasn’t exactly how he saw his first years of commanding the Vesta going down.
 By 2396, the ship had returned to Federation space countless times when ordered to do so.
 Starting to become a critic of Starfleet’s policy of reducing its deep space exploration programme to a bare minimum, Zack would later regret his disapproval of what Starfleet was doing when he was sent on a ‘goodwill tour’ of the Federation.
-For the next two years, due to how fast the ship was he and his crew had visited a majority of colonies along the former Romulan neutral zone and those in the Beta Quadrant.
+For the next two years, due to how fast the ship was he and his crew visited a majority of colonies along the former Romulan neutral zone and those in the Beta Quadrant.
 Unhappy with what he was seeing along the Federation-Romulan border, there had been many times when he would use the ship’s advanced engines to help those in need, especially those escaping tyranny from what was left of the fallen Romulan Star Empire.